-RSL SA/NT is responsible for the delivery of ANZAC Day activities in the city in partnership with the City of Adelaide and the South Australian Government.
+RSL SA is responsible for the delivery of ANZAC Day activities in the city in partnership with the City of Adelaide and the South Australian Government.

 The ANZAC period features commemorations, displays, exhibitions, reunions, sporting activities and the ANZAC Appeal.

 ANZAC Day in Adelaide includes the following activities:

 - ANZAC Eve Youth Vigil

 - ANZAC Day March